LinkedSoftwareDependencies/Components-Generator.js/README.md

 * `<package>`: the package that the existing `.jsonld` file is located in.
 * `<component>`: the filepath to your existing `.jsonld` file.
 It is important this path is relative to the root of your package
 * `<level>`: the level of the logger.
 Options: `emerg, alert, crit, error, warning, notice, info, debug`.
 Defaults to `info`.
+* `<moduleRoot>`: directory where we should look for dependencies, relative to the package directory.
+Defaults to `.` .
 * `--print`: if this flag is used, the output will be printed to console.
 Otherwise, the existing file will be overwritten.

 ### Enhancing all existing `.jsonld` files in a package using the CLI tool